-SRP insurance is most closely related to two other common insurance products: Term Life and Accidental Death & Dismemberment (AD&D).
-SRP can complement these types of insurance or provide additional coverage for those who may not be able to obtain either Term Life or AD&D either due to pre-existing conditions or timeline constraints.
+SRI insurance is most closely related to two other common insurance products: Term Life and Accidental Death & Dismemberment (AD&D).
+SRI can complement these types of insurance or provide additional coverage for those who may not be able to obtain either Term Life or AD&D either due to pre-existing conditions or timeline constraints.
 It is always critical to consult with financial and insurance professionals when it comes to your health and financial security.

 We’ve put together a summary of the most common types of insurance products.